SepulchralVerdigris/path2victory/Base Game.md

 ### Diagonal movement

 Because moving diagonally covers more ground, count that movement differently.
 The first square of diagonal movement a creature makes in a turn counts as 1 square, but the second counts as 2 squares, alternating between the two thereafter.
 For example, as a creature moves across 4 squares diagonally, count 1, then 2, then 1, and then 2, for a total of 6.
-A creature’s total diagonal movement is tracked across all of their movement during their turn, but resets at the end of their turn.
+A creature’s total diagonal movement is tracked across all of their movement during their turn.

 A creature can move diagonally past an enemy creature’s space – this does not count as passing through their space – and past difficult terrain.

 A creature cannot move diagonally past solid terrain, since it represents a hard corner.
-They must move around it.

 ### Unwilling movement

 A creature can be pulled, pushed or shunted.
-Move them that number of squares.
-They cannot enter squares occupied by other creatures (allies or enemies).
+The attacker moves the target up to the specified number of squares.
+This cannot move the target into squares occupied by other creatures (allies or enemies).
 A push must move the creature further away from the attacker or point of origin with each square moved; a pull must move the creature closer to the attacker or point of origin with each square moved.
-A shunt can move them closer or farther, or no closer or farther.
+A shunted creature can be moved anywhere.

 ### Movement modes